evoingram/Front-End/README.md

 [Deployed Project](https://prisonerskillsapp.herokuapp.com/)

+## My Role

+I completed all React components except for log-in and sign-up in this project, and assisted in planning and deployment, using Agile methodology.

 ## Project Description

 This app allows prison management to broadcast the skill of inmates to make better use of their time using their skills to make a wage and becoming more employable after prison.